rttnbrgr/gatsby-theme-soundcloud/README.md

           // an array of track objects
           tracks: [
             {
-              artist: 'Amine' // name of the artist
+              artist: 'Amine', // name of the artist
-              title:  'Places + Faces' // name of the track
+              title:  'Places + Faces', // name of the track
               url:    'https://soundcloud.com/heyamine/places-faces' // link to soundcloud track page }
             ...